 Bets at Live Caribbean Stud Poker

 Caribbean Stud Poker is a poker variant that is friendly to all players with various sizes of bankrolls.
 There are also a handful of great Live Caribbean Stud side bets available to players, including the 5+1 Bonus Bet.
-To win, the player’s hand and the dealer’s first face up card must combine to make a five-card poker hand of at least Three of a Kind or better.
-The bet panel displays the minimum and maximum stakes permitted on table in total.
+To win, the player’s hand and the dealer’s first face-up card must combine to make a five-card poker hand of at least Three of a Kind or better.
+The bet panel displays the minimum and maximum stakes permitted on the table in total.
 You can place the bet in Caribbean Stud Poker between CA$0.1-CA$1000.
 You will be notified on screen if you attempt to place a bet that exceeds the limit for that type of bet.
 If you place a bet that is less than the minimum limit, your bet will be rejected when betting time has expired.
 If you place several bets and only some of them are less than the minimum limit, only the bets that do not meet minimum requirements will be rejected.

 To participate in the game, you must have sufficient funds to cover your bets.
 You can see your current balance on your screen.
-The traffic lights tell you the current status in the game round by informing you of when you can bet at green light, when the betting time is nearly over with yellow light and when betting time has expired with red light.
+The traffic lights tell you the current status in the game round by informing you of when you can bet at a green light, when the betting time is nearly over with a yellow light and when the betting time has expired with a red light.

 The best strategy to play

 The basic strategy to play this game for wins means to follow the three main things.
 You need to avoid folding small pairs as it is one of the most common mistakes beginners make.
 In the case of Caribbean Stud Pokers, players more often than not will find themselves getting pairs often.
 In the long run, these small pairs tend to be extremely valuable which means folding them can end up costing you money.